-A Special Note About Tours and School Groups
+Welcome Visitors!
+A Special Note About Home Tours and School Group Tours

 We are happy to help visitors and area students learn about Daniel Boone, Missouri history and pioneer life throughout the year.
-However, this means that we are sometimes limited on the types of tours we can offer other visitors when field trips are on site.
-If you are interested in visiting us on weekday mornings, please call ahead of time at 636-949-7535 to make a reservation.
+However, this means that we are sometimes limited on what types of tours we can offer other visitors when our field trips are on site.
+If you are interested in visiting us, especially on weekday mornings, please call ahead of time to learn what we can offer.
+Self-guided tours of the village grounds are free, but there is a charge to tour the Daniel Boone Home.
 We can't wait to show you around the Boone Home!

 Group Size Policy